 Once recommended by the NA-BCOP-SC, the NANOG Board of Dirctors must then verify that the NANOG BCOP Development Process was followed before approving the BCOP for publication.
 BCOPs are published in a well-known publically available repository for use by any and all.

 BCOP Updates

-An appeal can also be made to update an existing BCOP.
-BCOP update appeals are initiated by submitting the 'BCOP Update' template to the bcop@nanog.org mailing list.

-BCOP update appeals then follow basically the same process outlined above, but only needed changes are made.

-More detail here later…
+An Update Appeal can be made at any time to update or retire any existing BCOP.
+Update Appeals follow the BCOP Development Process outlined above and result in an existing BCOP being updated or retired.